kjswaruph/fossee-intern-task/README.md

 ## Project Overview

-This repository contains the complete documentation and resources for setting up secure, production ready Digital Ocean droplet running Rocky Linux 10, with Keycloak integrated for Single Sign-On (SSO).
-The server is configured to run Keycloak for Single Sign-On (SSO) integration with three applications: Drupal 11, a Django project, and a generic PHP application.
+This repository contains the complete documentation for setting up secure, production ready Digital Ocean droplet running Rocky Linux 10, with Keycloak integrated for Single Sign-On (SSO).
+The server is configured to run Keycloak for SSO integration with three applications Drupal 11, a Django project, and PHP application.

 ## Live Environment Access